mohsenrezaei12/MAVIlab-Mizzou.github.io/index.md

 ---
 ---

-# MAVIlab-Mizzou's Website
+# MAVI Lab at Mizzou

-An engaging 1-3 sentence description of your lab.
+MAVI Lab at University of Missouri

 {% include section.html %}